top of page

 De Pelan

-The Loon Lake Historical Society's Mission Statement remains the same as the early days and reads in part:
+The Loon Lake Historical Society's Mission Statement remains the same as in the early days and reads in part:

 "To promote, discover, protect